openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 [Datamation/Cynthia Harvey: 53 Open Source Ways to Improve Your Desktop](http://itmanagement.earthweb.com/osrc/article.php/3924876/53-Open-Source-Replacements-to-Spice-Up-Your-Desktop.htm)

-"With so many new devices â€“ with so many new interfaces â€“ coming out all the time, is your desktop starting to seem a little, wellâ€¦boring?
+"With so many new devices – with so many new interfaces – coming out all the time, is your desktop starting to seem a little, well…boring?
 Are you frustrated by how slow and buggy Windows is?
-Are you tired of winter weather and wish that something â€“ anything â€“ would change?
+Are you tired of winter weather and wish that something – anything – would change?

 If so, this list is for you.